httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 Unless overridden by additional parameters and rules, the HTTP field value MUST be canonicalized as a single combined value as defined in {{Section 5.2 of HTTP}}.
 Note that some HTTP fields, such as Set-Cookie {{COOKIE}}, do not follow a syntax that allows for combination of field values in this manner such that the combined output is unambiguous from multiple inputs.
 However, the canonicalized component value is never parsed by the message signature process, merely used as part of the signature base in {{create-sig-input}}.
 Even so, caution needs to be taken when including such fields in signatures, and the `bs` parameter defined in {{http-header-byte-sequence}} provides a method for wrapping such problematic fields.
 See {{security-non-list}} for more discussion of this issue.

-If the combined value is not available for a given header, the following algorithm will produce canonicalized results for an implementation:
+If the combined value is not available for a given field by an implementation, the following algorithm will produce canonicalized results for an implementation:

 1. Create an ordered list of the field values of each instance of the field in the message, in the order that they occur (or will occur) in the message.
 2. Strip leading and trailing whitespace from each item in the list.
 Note that since HTTP field values are not allowed to contain leading and trailing whitespace, this will be a no-op in a compliant implementation.
 3. Remove any obsolete line-folding within the line and replace it with a single space (" "), as discussed in {{Section 5.2 of HTTP1}}.
-Note that this behavior is specific to {{HTTP1}} and does not apply to other versions of the HTTP specification.
+Note that this behavior is specific to {{HTTP1}} and does not apply to other versions of the HTTP specification which do not allow internal line folding.
 4. Concatenate the list of values together with a single comma (",") and a single space (" ") between each item.

-The resulting string is the canonicalized component value.
+The resulting string is the canonicalized component value for the field.

 Note that some HTTP fields have values with multiple valid serializations that have equivalent semantics.
 Applications signing and processing such fields MUST consider how to handle the values of such fields to ensure that the signer and verifier can derive the same value, as discussed in {{security-field-values}}.